Michele Magnin, PhD

 Magnin’s textbook Scén@rios, Pédagogies du virtuel, Atelier de lecture et d’écriture, published by Cengage in 2007, offers an interactive exploration of virtual reality.
 It includes web-based activities as well as traditional textual analyses upon which to model writing assignments.
 Her research focuses on creative writing, women writers and contemporary civilization.
 She has given workshops training French professors in the use of technology since 1995, throughout western United States, as well as in Chicago, Tokyo, Beijing, Brussels, Grenoble and Paris.
 Her articles have appeared in The French Review, Le Français dans le Monde, Dialogues et Cultures (FIPF), Women In French, Simulation & Gaming.

 Professor Magnin has taught a variety of courses at USD, including intermediate French courses as well as upper division courses in literature, culture and civilization, conversation (with emphasis on French cinema), translation and phonetics.
 She also teaches an advanced creative writing course using simulations, experiential learning and interactive technology.
 She has participated in team-taught honors seminars with colleagues in Spanish and Political Sciences (“Representations of Gender in 17th century Theater in Spain and France” - “Culture and Politics in France”).
-Professor Magnin has also taught abroad in USD’s summer programs in Aix and Paris.
+Professor Magnin has also taught abroad in USD’s summer programs in Aix and Paris and has been the Academic Director of the Paris program since 2008.